 One of the market’s most common types of circuit breakers halts a halt due to volatility.
 This means if a stock moves up or down too quickly in price within 5 minutes, it can cause an automatic circuit breaker halt.

 Two main benefits of a LUDP halt are the smoothing of volatility in the market and the prevention of flash crashes.
 Not only does the halt smooth volatility, but it also forces traders to take a 5-minute time out.
-During this time, you can regroup, look at your trading plan and plot your next moves.
+You can regroup, look at your trading plan, and plot your next moves during this time.

 On a positive note, we often see stocks spiking in price, reopening higher once the halt is over.
 How great is that?
 On the other hand, a stock taking a nosedive will often open lower.

 I’ve seen a stock spike up 10% within minutes, get halted for five, and immediately spike another 10%.
-And for a second time, get’s halted again, reopens, and spikes another 10%.
+And for a second time, it’s halted again, reopened, and spiked another 10%.
 Then, finally, it spikes and halts for the third time, reopens, sells off 10%, and gets halted going back down.

 Being caught in a LUDP halt is similar to being on a roller-coaster.
 More often than not, this roller-coaster ride of extreme volatility is due to a news catalyst.

 And you better hope that you have your seatbelt on.
 Because anything from FDA drug approvals and positive earnings leaks to buyout offers can set the wheels in motion.

-In all of my trading years, the most common reason a company halts trading mid-day is that the stock was making a huge move on rumors.
+In all of my trading years, the most common reason a company halted trading mid-day was that the stock was making a huge move on rumors.